Why Do Motorcycles Have Different Size Wheels?

 Can I Use Wheels Different From Manufacture Recommendation?

 Motorcyclists sometimes try to use the same sized tires for both sides, switch the tires they already have between the front and back, or simply get way bigger or smaller tires than what were already on the motorcycle.
-While it’s possible to get away with these modifications, there are several safety hazards that are probable.
+While it’s possible to get away with these modifications, this can produce several safety hazards.

 On motorcycles tires, the front and rear are specified on them as well as what direction they go in.
 You can’t simply mount motorcycle tires on the rim and assume they’re interchangeable with the direction they go.
 Motorcycle tires are built a specific way with a tread to goes a specific direction.